TlN3d/Klipper-Tool-Changer/README.md

 Automation that listens to stored values from Klipper and activates a .cfg file accordingly.

 ### My use case:
 I made it to be able to change rotation distance when changing between a normal extruder and [GreenBoy3D's pellet extruder](https://greenboy3d.de).
 Each extruder attaches to the printhead magnetically, wires are connected using magnetic pin connectors.
 A different resistor on each extruder is connected to a free pin and a GND line of a fan.
-I have the gcode macro `IDENTIFY_TOOL` in my `print_start` macro in case I forgot to run it manually.
+I have the gcode macro `IDENTIFY_TOOL` in my `print_start` macro in case I forget to run it manually.

 ### How it works:
 * Gcode macro `IDENTIFY_TOOL` tests resistance of a resistor connected to selected pin and GND.